Komodo-pty/ares-attack/README.md

 #### Note
 Ensure all aforementioned dependencies are in your PATH and are named appropriately.

-Depending on how they are installed, Impacket's tools may have another name (e.g. impacket-GetNPUsers).
+Depending on how they are installed, the name of Impacket's tools can vary (e.g. impacket-GetNPUsers vs GetNPUsers.py).

+You can convert the tool names between these formats by running `kali_convert.sh`

 # Related Projects
 Check out the rest of the Pentesting Pantheon: